giantswarm/releases/aws/v20.0.0/README.md

 > **WARNING:** After upgrading to `19.3.0`, it is highly advised to begin removal of all PSPs from the cluster.
 Kubernetes `v1.25` removes the Pod Security Policy resource from the API, meaning workloads (like Helm charts) which still contain PSPs will fail to install after the upcoming Giant Swarm `v20` release.

-> **WARNING:** `Observability-bundle` will be upgraded to `v1.1.0` and it contains breaking changes by simplify configuration for the bundled apps.
+> **WARNING:** `observability-bundle` will be upgraded to `v1.1.0`, which contains breaking changes to the configuration for the bundled apps.
 Please check our [upgrade guide](https://github.com/giantswarm/observability-bundle/blob/main/docs/upgrade.md) or reach out to your Account Engineer for more details.

 ## Change details